 2021-2022 Annual Overview for each year group / phase

-The organisation of classes in phases, each with an experienced leader, together with two assistant heads who each take a lead for English and Maths, enhances our regular practice of annual, termly and then weekly plans.
-These include creation of the Learning Intent Organisers, where our established thematic approach is well managed by all.
+The organisation of classes in phases, each with an experienced leader, together with the senior leadership team, enhances our regular practice of annual, termly and then weekly plans.
+These include creation of the Knowledge Organisers, where our established thematic approach is well managed by all.

 World Book Day